St. Peter's Basilica Tours in Rome

 Sistine Chapel| ©Richard Mortel

 One of the things to see and do in Rome is to visit the Vatican.
-Here's what to see and do in the Vatican.
+Here's everything you need to see and do in the Vatican.
 Let's start with the essentials.
-You cannot leave without visiting the Sistine Chapel and the Vatican Museums.
+You can't leave without visiting the Sistine Chapel and the Vatican Museums.

-• Visit the Sistine Chapel: Crowned in its vault with the most famous frescoes in the world, those of Michelangelo, it is one of the great attractions of the Vatican City.
-You can visit it on your own or make the most of it by joining a guided tour with an expert and professional guide.
-You'll need at least two hours to tour the rest of the Vatican Museums and take in their beauty.
+• Visit the Sistine Chapel: Crowned with the world's most famous frescoes by Michelangelo, it is one of the great attractions of Vatican City.
+You can visit it on your own or get the most out of it by joining a guided tour with an expert and professional guide.
+You will need at least two hours to tour the rest of the Vatican Museums and contemplate their beauty.
 Here's how to get tickets for the Sistine Chapel.

-• Visit the Vatican Museums: Besides St. Peter's Basilica, it is highly recommended to visit the Vatican Museums, where the Sistine Chapel is located.
-There are different options to visit them, as you can buy tickets for the Vatican and tour the museums on your own by booking an audio guide or you can book a guided tour of the Vatican in English to get the most out of your tour of the most popular galleries in the art world.
+• Visit the Vatican Museums: In addition to St. Peter's Basilica, a visit to the Vatican Museums, where the Sistine Chapel is located, is highly recommended.
+There are different options for visiting them.
+You can buy tickets for the Vatican and tour the museums on your own by booking an audio guide, or you can book a guided tour of the Vatican in English to get the most out of your tour of the most popular galleries in the art world.

 Book your tickets to the Vatican Museums